The Bells of St. Mary's: Plot

 Father O'Malley visits Mary and brings in Joe, whom he has located.
 As the couple happily reunites, Patsy arrives to show her graduation dress to Mary, but seeing her mother kiss Joe in the hallway, she assumes that he is a client and flees.
 When Patsy fails her exams, Father O'Malley tries to convince Sister Benedict to pass the girl anyway, but the sister refuses; despite sympathizing with Patsy, she insists that she must uphold the school's standards.
 Upon learning that she has failed, Patsy despondently returns her graduation dress.

 When Sister Benedict suddenly falls ill, Dr. McKay insists on examining her in his office the next day.
-As Dr. McKay leaves, he discusses Bogardus' heart condition with Father O'Malley, who suggests that doing good deads can cure a bad heart.
+As Dr. McKay leaves, he discusses Bogardus' heart condition with Father O'Malley, who suggests that doing good deeds can cure a bad heart.
 The next day, Father O'Malley encounters Bogardus, who is worried about his heart condition.
 Encouraged by Father O'Malley to perform good deeds, Bogardus gives a blind beggar money, saves a stray dog from being run over by cars, and helps an elderly woman onto her bus.
 While praying in a church, Bogardus is approached by Sister Benedict; seeking to abandon his selfish ways, he finally donates his new building to her, much to her delight.

 Dr. McKay informs Father O'Malley that Sister Benedict has been diagnosed with early-stage tuberculosis and recommends that she should be temporarily transferred to a dry climate and relieved of her parochial duties.
 The doctor suggests keeping her condition secret from her to help her maintain a positive attitude, and Father O'Malley reluctantly agrees.
 As Sister Benedict enthusiastically oversees preparations for the new facility, Father O'Malley notifies her that she is being transferred, leaving her devastated.

 On graduation day, Patsy confides in Sister Benedict that she deliberately failed her exams in order to stay another year at St. Mary's.
 As Father O'Malley introduces Patsy's parents to Sister Benedict, Patsy learns that the man she had seen kissing her mother is actually her father.
 Patsy and her mother share an emotional embrace, and Sister Benedict allows Patsy to graduate.